githwxi/ATS-Xanadu/docgen/SYNTAX/XanaduConcreteSyntax.md

 that compile back to Xanadu itself.

 The concrete syntax of Xanadu has its root in ML, and its design is also influenced by C and Lisp.
-In this document, please find an informal presentation of the concrete syntax of Xanadu, which primarily relies on code examples for illustration.
+In this document, please find an informal and partial presentation of the concrete syntax of Xanadu, which primarily relies on code examples for illustration.

 Primitive Constants
 -------------------